juexinwang/NRI-MD/README.md

 ```

 ### Data availability
-All the MD trajectories used in study can be downloaded from https://doi.org/10.5281/zenodo.5941385
+All the MD trajectories used in the study can be downloaded from https://doi.org/10.5281/zenodo.5941385

 ### Cite
 If you make use of this code in your own work, please cite our paper: